coincharge-io/Wordpress-Lightning-Paywall/README.md

 WordPress Lightning Paywall for BTCPay Server by Coincharge.

 Lightning Paywall is a WordPress plugin for publishers to charge for paid content.
-With the help of WordPress Lightning Paywall plugin you can offer previews of your blog posts and accept bitcoin payment for a single post (pay-per-post) via Lightning Network.
+With the help of WordPress Lightning Paywall plugin you can offer blog posts (pay-per-post) and videos (pay-per-view) and accept bitcoin payment for a single post or video via Lightning Network.

-Pay-per-Post
+Pay-per-Post and Pay-per-View
-Payment per newspaper article, blog post or page.
+Payment per newspaper article, blog post or video.
 Instead of offering its content for free and relying on advertising revenue from banner ads and Google, the WordPress Lightning Paywall offers publishers a viable alternative.

-Sell high-quality content to readers willing to pay, who don’t want to subscribe but are willing to pay for a single and high-quality article.
+Sell high-quality content to readers willing to pay, who don’t want to subscribe but are willing to pay for a single and high-quality article or video.

 Publishers can make the dependency on banner ads, Google and clickbait content and focus more on high-quality content that readers are willing to pay for.